Reduce Stress - Increase Production

 - Next, you want 2 blocks for emergency care.
 Decide how much time you want to allow for emergency care.
 And I would recommend one of these blocks in the morning and another in the afternoon.
 Don’t worry if you don’t use both.
 Most likely, you are not blocking a lot of time for these emergency appointments.
 And remember, you have already reached your production goal!

 Once you have created the blocks in your dental restorative schedule, don’t be quick to fill an open major restorative appointment with a basic or tertiary dental appointment!
-I know it can be tempting, but really work on moving like appointments forward, should a patient need to reschedule their major restorative appointment.
 If a crown patient reschedules their appointment, move forward another crown appointment.
-Or if you can move up the ladder, and schedule a higher production appointment do so.
-Just don’t move down the ladder.
+Or schedule a higher production appointment in that open time.